Pelvic Exam at a Glance

 There are some simple steps you can take to prepare for your exam.

-- Plan your pelvic exam for a day you when you will not have your period — unless you have a bleeding problem your health care provider wants to see.
+- Plan your pelvic exam for a day when you will not have your period — unless you have a bleeding problem your health care provider wants to see.
 Menstrual fluid can affect the results of some lab tests.

 - Women shouldn't douche.
 But if you do, don't douche for at least 24 hours before your visit.
 For more accurate test results, don't use any other vaginal products, either.
 They can hide many vaginal conditions.